ZackeryRSmith/tercontrol/README.md

 Start of installation
 -->
 ## Installation
 As of right now I don't plan on making this a PYPI package unless this actully gains any attraction.
-If you would like to use Tercontrol:
+If you would like to use TerControl:
 1. download tercontrol.py
 2. Place tercontrol.py into your projects directory
 3. import tercontrol I.e. `from tercontrol import *`